Barry Meguiar: Career

-By mid-1990, car shows and car clubs were suffering in attendance and decreasing in number with the aging population.
-With a passion for promoting and growing the hobby, Barry created "Car Crazy," a television show for auto enthusiasts that showcases interviews with celebrities and other "car crazed" enthusiasts.
+In mid-1990, Barry created Car Crazy, a television show for auto enthusiasts that showcases interviews with celebrities and other "car crazed" enthusiasts.
 Soon after its debut in August 2000, Barry created a radio show of the same name, which emulated the television show and was syndicated to approximately 100 stations throughout the U.S. by Talk America Radio Networks.

-Successfully reviving the car hobby in the next generation, the "Car Crazy" TV Show stood as the longest running show on Fox's Speed Channel, an all-motorsports network since 1995.
+Car Crazy TV Show was the longest-running show on Fox's Speed Channel, an all-motorsports network since 1995.
 It was moved to broadcast through Discovery's Velocity Channel, with the ending broadcast date around 2008, when Meguiars was acquired by the 3M Corporation.
-While no longer on Cable TV and no new shows being produced, past shows can now be seen on YouTube.

-In 2008, Meguiar's Inc., the 100-year-old family business that manufactures the leading Meguiar's brand of car care products, was acquired by 3M, a Fortune 500 company.
+In 2008, Meguiar's Inc. was acquired by 3M, a Fortune 500 company.

 Health and illness

-In 2010, Barry contracted a rare virus during a filming of his show "Car Crazy" outside of the States.
-He was admitted to a hospital, where he spent the next 17 days in critical condition.
-Barry was diagnosed with a rare strain of viral pneumonia and was placed in an induced coma battling life-threatening conditions.
-As Barry's staff prepared his obituary, Barry made a dramatic recovery within 24 hours of intensive care and the illness subsided as quickly as it had arisen.
+In 2010, Barry was admitted to a hospital, where he spent the next 17 days in critical condition..
+He was diagnosed with a rare strain of viral pneumonia and was placed in an induced coma battling life-threatening conditions.
+He made a recovery within 24 hours of intensive care and the illness subsided as quickly as it had arisen.

-Religion and ministry

-In 1973, Barry encountered a man with a passion for leading people in the Christian faith and immediately wanted to experience the same joy in his own life.
-In 1976, Barry was convinced that his business was his pulpit, and in 2000, embraced the vision for a ministry that encourages others to share their faith.

-Barry identifies the recovery from his illness in 2010 as the day he received marching orders from God for the rest of his life.
-In 2011, Barry founded Revival Outside the Walls, a ministry devoted to bringing purpose and excitement to followers of Jesus Christ.